-The [Filtered playback] item in the playback i menu can be used to display only pictures that meet chosen criteria ( $\bigcirc$ 250).
-The pictures can then all be selected for upload by highlighting [Select all for computer upload] in the i menu and pressing 8.
+The [Filtered playback] item in the playback i menu can be used to display only pictures that meet chosen criteria (253).
+The pictures can then all be selected for upload by highlighting [Select all for computer upload] in the i menu and pressing a.